WisTex/Pay-It-Forward-License/README.md

-Any person, company, trust, non-profit, ngo, government agency, or other legal entity with an income or revenue of more than US$1 million per year may only use this Software if one or more of the following criteria are meet:
+Any person, company, trust, non-profit, ngo, government agency, or other legal entity with an income or revenue of more than US$1 million per year may only use this Software if one or more of the following criteria are met:

 1. You purchase a commercial license for the Software, if available.